 Eligible Impairment Examples of Assessment Minimum Heath Conditions Methodology Impairment Criteria Vision Impairment Athletes here considered with Vision Impairment have very reduced vision to total blindness caused by damage of the eye structure and physiology, optical pathways (including the optic nerves), visual cortex.
-Examples of an A basic vision assessment based on Visual Acuities and Visual Fields.
+Examples of an underlying Health Condition that can lead to such Vision Impairment include retinitis pigmentosa, diabetic retinopathy, retinal detachment, optic nerves atrophy.
+A basic vision assessment based on Visual Acuities and Visual Fields.
 Minimum Impairment Criteria for Athletes with such a vision Impairment have been set based on the Athlete's best eye with the better optical correction possible vision.
-The Non Eligible have visual acuity equal or better than LogMAR 0.9 and / or visual field diameter equal or greater than 40 degrees tested with a III/4 stimulus in Goldmann perimeter (or equivalent in automatic perimeters)
+The Non Eligible have visual acuity equal or better than LogMAR 0.9 and / or visual field diameter equal or greater than 40 degrees tested with a III/4 stimulus in Goldmann perimeter ( or equivalent in automatic perimeters)